-The fresh food is then sent to Korean Air’s catering center at Incheon Airport in Seoul; maintaining quality throughout this process is so important to the airline that it established a research center, to ensure adherence to the highest standards.
+What You Can Enjoy The fresh food is then sent to Korean Air’s catering center at Incheon Airport in Seoul; maintaining quality throughout this process is so important to the airline that it established a research center, to ensure adherence to the highest standards.
 Chefs then combine ingredients to create dishes based on passenger preference surveys; meals may include Western, Chinese, Japanese, or traditional Korean options.
 (If you can, sample the award-winning Bibimbap!)
 Complete your meal with top-quality wines that suit the unique characteristics of your destination.

 For the best culinary experience, book first class; not only will you get to sample the amazing farm-raised beef, but if you’re on the A380, you can enjoy Korean Air’s unique Celestial Bar—a place to relax and enjoy craft cocktails.

-Of course, it’s not just great food you’ll find when flying Korean Air.
+Not Just Food Of course, it’s not just great food you’ll find when flying Korean Air.
 Comfort and service are also key to the Korean Air experience, whether you’re enjoying fully flat beds in First Class and Prestige Class, or the exceptionally wide seats with 34” of legroom in Economy Class.
 An extensive entertainment system also helps the time fly by.

 When traveling from one of the 16 North American gateways, you’ll land at Incheon airport, where the airline’s new Terminal 2 is a stylish destination unto itself.
 And if you’re heading elsewhere, you’ll find it easy to navigate to your connection.
-(Check out these 6 itinerary ideas in Southeast Asia for inspiration.)

 Round out the experience by becoming a SKYPASS frequent flier and earning enough miles to join Korean Air’s Morning Calm Club.
 You’ll find benefits like private lounge usage (up to four times over a two-year period) and priority baggage handling.